David Eisenhower: Education

+Career

+Eisenhower was a statistician with the Washington Senators during the 1970 season.
+He was also a Sunday baseball columnist covering the Philadelphia Phillies for The Bulletin from May to August of 1973.

 Eisenhower was a finalist for the Pulitzer Prize in history in 1987 for his work Eisenhower At War, 1943-1945 about the Allied leadership during World War II.

+Eisenhower has worked as a teaching adjunct and public policy fellow at the Annenberg School for Communication at the University of Pennsylvania.
+He has also served as co-chair of the Foreign Policy Research Institute's History Institute for Teachers.
+From 2001 to 2003, he was editor of Orbis, a quarterly published by the institute.

 He is the host of a public television series called The Whole Truth with David Eisenhower, distributed by American Public Television.

 Personal life

 On December 22, 1968, Eisenhower married Julie Nixon, a daughter of then President-elect Nixon, who had served as Dwight Eisenhower's vice president.
 The couple had known each other since meeting at the 1956 Republican National Convention.
+Eisenhower had served as Julie Nixon's civilian escort at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
 The Reverend Norman Vincent Peale officiated in the non-denominational rite at the Marble Collegiate Church in New York City.
-Eisenhower's best man was future The Love Boat actor and U.S. congressman Fred Grandy.

-David Eisenhower was Julie Nixon's civilian escort when she was presented as a debutante to high society at the prestigious International Debutante Ball at the Waldorf-Astoria Hotel in New York City in 1966.
-Many other members of the Eisenhower and Nixon families have been presented as debutantes at the International Debutante Ball, including their daughter Jennie.

-Eisenhower and his wife Julie live in Berwyn, Pennsylvania.
-They have three children: actress Jennie Elizabeth Eisenhower (b.
-1978); Alexander Richard Eisenhower (b.
+The Eisenhowers live in Berwyn, Pennsylvania.
+They have three children: actress Jennie Elizabeth Eisenhower (born August 15, 1978); Alexander Richard Eisenhower (b.
 1980); and Melanie Catherine Eisenhower (b.
 1984).

-They also have three grandchildren.
+In 1970, Eisenhower accepted a request to attend the funeral of Dan Mitrione, an operative whose involvement in training Uruguayan police in torture techniques later caused profound controversy.
+There has been no suggestion that Eisenhower had any knowledge of Mitrione's controversial activities.

 In popular culture

 Due to his connection with Julie and President Nixon, Eisenhower was one inspiration for the Creedence Clearwater Revival song "Fortunate Son", released in 1969.
 The song's author and singer, John Fogerty, wrote:

-In the satirical 1976 film Tunnel Vision, Eisenhower is identified as President of the United States in the then-future year of 1985, succeeding an African-American woman named Washington, who in turn took over from George Wallace.